diana-perales/diana-perales.github.io/aboutme.md

 <p style="text-align:center;">My name is Diana M. B. Perales Macedo.</p>

-If you explore fecal matter in a microscope (with the guidance of a veterinarian!) you might also stumble into the world of parasites, in this case nematodes!
+<p style="text-align:center;">If you explore fecal matter in a microscope (with the guidance of a veterinarian!) you might also stumble into the world of parasites, in this case nematodes!</p>

 ## My story